MrChebik/Java8-Training/Chapter 5 - The New Date and Time API/README.md

 # Task 11
 Your return flight leaves Frankfurt at 14:05 and arrives in Los Angeles at 16:40.
 How long is the flight?
 Write a program that can handle calculations like this.

+# Task 12
+Write a program that solves the problem described at the beginning of Section 5.5, "Zoned Time", on page 109.
+Read a set of appointments in different time zones and alert the User which ones are due within the next hour in local time.